 To be sure you are getting the best protection before the problem can develop, check with your upholstery provider to see if they are using Ultra-Fresh in their products.

-How Ultra-Fresh Helps Combat Pink Stains
+How Ultra-Fresh Helps Combat Pink Stains On Vinyl

 Ultra-Fresh is an antimicrobial additive that helps stop the growth of the Streptomyces bacteria – along with a variety of other types of odour and stain causing bacteria, mold and mildew.
-This additive is incorporated during the manufacturing process and can be added to all components of marine seating (including vinyl, foam and stitching thread) to help prevent unsightly pink staining.
+This additive is incorporated during the manufacturing process and can be added to all components of marine seating (including vinyl, foam and stitching thread) to help prevent unsightly pink stains on vinyl.
 It also has the added benefit of controlling unpleasant odors and prolonging degradation of the foam and vinyl.